 First-rate research output

 The School of Business, Economics and Information Systems is highly successful with regard to its research output.
-Academics at the school published about 10 books or book chapters in academic year 2015-16, as well as approximately 60 articles in peer-reviewed journals.
-About one third of these appeared in journals seen as leading in their respective fields (A+ or A).
-Moreover, members of the school held approximately 100 presentations at national and international conferences.
+Academics at the school published approximately 80 articles in peer-reviewed journals in 2017-18.
+About one quarter of these appeared in journals seen as leading in their respective fields (A+ or A).
+Moreover, members of the school held approximately 80 presentations at national and international conferences.

-19 doctorates were successfully completed in academic year 2015-16.
+18 doctorates were successfully completed in the academic year 2017-18.
 We have a strong international network and are highly active in various types of academic committees (participating in editorial boards, presiding over academic committees, etc.).